Jewish Bay Area Lifecycle Resources

 Stuart Avram Zangwill, M.D.

 Performs spiritual, meaningful brit milah ceremonies for all affiliations and interfaith couples.
-Board certified in both pediatrics and pediatric hospital medicine with over 25 years experience performing circumcisions with anesthesia/pain control.
+Board certified in both pediatrics and pediatric hospital medicine, with more than 25 years of experience performing circumcisions with anesthesia/pain control.

 Learn More